-Advertised Summary Job Description: Under the leadership of the Assistant Director, Rape Crisis Anti-Violence Resource Center (RC/AVSC), the Survivor Advocate will provide confidential and comprehensive survivor-focused services and resources to survivors of sexual, gender-based and intimate partner violence; stalking; sexual and street harassment.
+Under the leadership of the Student Counseling Services Assistant Director and as part of the Substance Abuse and Violence Prevention Program, the Survivor Advocate will provide confidential and comprehensive survivor-focused services and resources to survivors of violence including sexual violence, intimate partner violence; stalking; sexual harassment and childhood abuse.
 The Survivor Advocate will provide direct crisis intervention, advocacy and support services; including rights and options, in accordance with federal, state and local laws and regulations (civil and criminal) and campus policies.
 Serves as a general resource, advocate and referral agent for students seeking sexual assault, intimate partner violence and stalking information and services.
-Provides round-the-clock, on-call crisis support year round in a shared rotation among the Survivor Advocates staff.
-Coordinates campus and community resources to support students who have experienced sexual assault, intimate partner violence and related abuse.
-Collaborates with other departmental colleagues to support the success of Sexual Violence Response activities including community education, outreach and special events.
+Coordinates campus and community resources to support students who have experienced violence or abuse.
+Collaborates with other departmental colleagues to support the success of prevention programs, including community education, outreach and special events.

-General Minimum Qualifications: Bachelor's degree or the equivalent and a minimum of three years of related experience required.
-Demonstrated experience in victim/survivor advocacy, sexual assault first responder, crisis intervention and crisis counseling.
-Training in sexual assault and intimate partner violence.
-Knowledge of support and reporting options for victims/survivors, including emergency department protocol and criminal justice system.
-Experience in providing crisis intervention, advocacy, referrals, and psychoeducation to primary and secondary survivors of violence, crime or abuse.
-Ability to remain calm and respond to individuals in crisis and emergency situations; and handle graphic and sensitive situations.
+Bachelor’s degree.
+Two years of professional work experience in crisis intervention and/or crisis counseling on a college campus with a strong interest in higher education.
+Ability to remain calm and respond to individuals in crisis and emergency situations, and to handle graphic and sensitive situations.
 Ability to work independently and make decisions in accordance with established policies and regulations.
 Requires excellent written and oral communication skills.
-Must be able to maintain the highest level of confidentiality; well organized and detail oriented with ability to multi-task and prioritize competing demands.
-Demonstrated ability to work in multi-racial environment with commitment to social justice.
-Must be able to work a non-traditional schedule and respond to call outs when assigned to 24-hour on-call coverage.
+Must be able to maintain the highest level of confidentiality.
+Well organized and detail oriented with ability to prioritize competing demands.
+Demonstrated ability to work with clients of varying racial and ethnic backgrounds, sex, gender, gender-expression, and SES status, with a commitment to social justice.